 Obesity in the United States is an epidemic, and public policy measures that target obesity are necessary to control this issue before the burden completely overwhelms American society.

-According to the CDC, obesity rates in adults increased from 30.5% to 42.4% from 1999–2000 to 2017–2018 (Centers for Disease Control and Prevention, 2020).
-For those aged 2-19 years old, the obesity rate was 18.5% (Centers for Disease Control and Prevention, 2020).
+According to the CDC, adult obesity rates increased from 30.5% to 42.4% from 1999–2000 to 2017–2018 (Centers for Disease Control and Prevention, 2019).
+For those aged 2-19, the obesity rate was 18.5% (Centers for Disease Control and Prevention, 2020).

 Soda consumption is related to an increased risk of obesity is because it is a low-nutrient, high-calorie form of calories.
 The average can of soda contains approximately 150 calories, and the majority of the calories come directly from added sugar or high-fructose corn syrup (HSPH, 2019).